top of page

 “Stories are truer than the Truth,” goes a saying I once heard.
 Stories drive us, inspire us, and haunt us.
 Everyone has them, and everyone in therapy is working with at least one.

-It’s a story you might not share with anyone anymore, about how you see the world.
-You don’t share it because it seems so strange to others.
-When you do, they just look at you funny and withdraw.
+It’s a story you might not share with anyone anymore, about how you see the world since trauma turned your life upside down.
+You don’t share it because others think you’re exaggerating, or grow distant and withdraw.

-It’s a story you might no longer share with your spouse because it gets denied, dismissed, or attacked.
+It’s a story you might no longer share with your spouse, about how they make you feel, or how you’d like them to make you feel, because it gets denied, dismissed, or attacked.
 You feel gaslit, you’re tired of defending yourself, and you’re just wondering if you can keep going.

 It’s okay.
 This is the place for stories like these.